University of Rwanda: Other Campuses

+Arboretum of Ruhande

+The Arboretum of Ruhande is a 500-acre stretch of botanical garden that is located at Ruhande hill in Huye Campus of the University of Rwanda.
+The project was established in 1934 as a laboratory to identify the most productive tree species that can adapt in local conditions.
+This was a strategy to respond to the growing demand of wood for fire and construction.

+Believed to be among the best in Africa, the Arboretum of Ruhande has more than 500 different plant species totaling in 320,000 trees.
+In addition, it hosts a number of wild animal species including monkeys, birds, bats, and many insects.
+The gardens offer a great place for outdoor activities and exercise with fresh crisp air.
+The Arboretum was promoted in 2018 by the Queen's Commonwealth Canopy, a forest conservation program within the Commonwealth.

 Academic profile

 Teaching and Learning

 The University of Rwanda provides residential programs in six constituent colleges dispersed around nine campuses.
-In the academic year 2020, over 25,000 students were enrolled at the University.
+In the academic year 2020, over 25,000 students were enrolled at the university.
 As of 2021, through its constituent colleges, the University of Rwanda offers 130 undergraduate degrees and diploma.
 The university also offers postgraduate programs in 70 subjects including PhDs.
 99.4 per cent of UR students are Rwandan nationals.
 It employs 1,450 academics and 816 support and administrative staff.
-Through the partnership with the World Bank and the Inter-university Council of East Africa, the University of Rwanda is home to four African Centers of Excellence.